-WASTEWATER DISCHARGE PERMIT APPLICATION
+WASTEWATER DISCHARGE PERMIT

 Sec.
-171.15. - Wastewater analysis required. analysis required upon request.
+171.15. - Wastewater analysis required upon request.

-When requested by the DCO, a user must submit at the user's expense wastewater analysis information, or updates on information previously submitted, on the nature and characteristics of its wastewater within the deadline stipulated, and on forms or in a format specified by the DCO.
 When requested by the DCO, a User must submit, at the User's expense, information on the nature and characteristics of its wastewater by the deadline stipulated.
 The DCO is authorized to prepare a form for this purpose and may periodically require Users to update this information.

 Sec.
-171.16. - Requirement for and enforceability of wastewater discharge permit.
-Permit required.
+171.16. - Permit required.

-- (A) No significant industrial user shall discharge wastewater into the POTW without first submitting a permit application to the DCO, who may disallow any or all discharges until a wastewater discharge permit is issued, except that a significant industrial user that has filed a timely application pursuant to section 171.17 of this chapter may continue to discharge for the time period specified therein.
-No SIU or Non-significant Categorical Industrial User (NSCIU) shall discharge wastewater into the POTW without first obtaining a wastewater discharge permit from the DCO, who may disallow any or all discharges until a wastewater discharge permit is issued, except that a SIU or a NSCIU that has filed a timely application pursuant to section 171.19 of this chapter may continue to discharge for the time period specified therein. - (B) The DCO may require other Users to submit a completed permit application or survey form, including monitoring data, and to obtain wastewater discharge permits as necessary to carry out the purposes of this chapter.
+- (A) No SIU or Non-significant Categorical Industrial User (NSCIU) shall discharge wastewater into the POTW without first obtaining a wastewater discharge permit from the DCO, who may disallow any or all discharges until a wastewater discharge permit is issued, except that a SIU or a NSCIU that has filed a timely application pursuant to section 171.19 of this chapter may continue to discharge for the time period specified therein. - (B) The DCO may require other Users to submit a completed permit application or survey form, including monitoring data, and to obtain wastewater discharge permits as necessary to carry out the purposes of this chapter.
 To determine the status of a User in relation to this chapter, Users may be required to perform sampling as specified by the DCO. - (C) Any violation of the terms and conditions of a wastewater discharge permit shall be deemed a violation of this chapter and subjects the wastewater discharge permittee to the sanctions set out in sections 171.46 171.52 and 171.99 of this chapter.
-Obtaining a wastewater discharge permit does not relieve a permittee of its obligation to comply with all federal and state pretreatment standards or requirements with any other federal, state federal, state, and local law.
+Obtaining a wastewater discharge permit does not relieve a permittee of its obligation to comply with all federal and state pretreatment standards or requirements with any other federal, state, and local law.

 Sec.
-171.17. - Wastewater discharge permitting: Existing connections.
-Existing industrial Users; Permit.
+171.17. - Existing industrial Users; Permit.

-(A) Changes in the nature of pollutants from an existing User, such as new or increased contributions or pollutants to the POTW, must be reported to the eity City prior to discharge.
+- (A) Changes in the nature of pollutants from an existing User, such as new or increased contributions or pollutants to the POTW, must be reported to the City prior to discharge.
 A permitted User shall be required to submit an amendment to the discharge permit application.
 A User without a permit shall be required to submit a permit application.
-The requested changes may be denied or placed under special permit conditions by the DCO if

-- they may be deemed to have an adverse affect upon the POTW, or do not meet applicable pretreatment standards or requirements. - (B) Any User required by this chapter to obtain a wastewater discharge permit, who was discharging wastewater into the POTW prior to the effective date of this chapter, and who wishes to continue such discharges in the future, shall, within ninety (90) days after that date, apply to the DCO for a wastewater discharge permit in accordance with section 171.19 of this chapter, and shall not cause or allow discharges to the POTW to continue after ninety (90) days of the effective date of this chapter, except in accordance with a wastewater discharge permit issued by the DCO. - (C) If, in the DCO's judgment, the passing of the chapter does not significantly affect a User's current permit, then the existing permit will continue through to the expiration or reissue date.
+The requested changes may be denied or placed under special permit conditions by the DCO if they may be deemed to have an adverse effect upon the POTW, or do not meet applicable pretreatment standards or requirements. - (B) Any User required by this chapter to obtain a wastewater discharge permit, who was discharging wastewater into the POTW prior to the effective date of this chapter, and who wishes to continue such discharges in the future, shall, within ninety (90) days after that date apply to the DCO for a wastewater discharge permit in accordance with section 171.19 of this chapter, and shall not cause or allow discharges to the POTW to continue after ninety (90) days of the effective date of this chapter, except in accordance with a wastewater discharge permit issued by the DCO. - (C) If, in the DCO's judgment, the passing of the chapter does not significantly affect a User's current permit, then the existing permit will continue through to the expiration or reissue date.

 Sec.
-171.18. - Wastewater discharge permitting: New connections.
-New Industrial Users; permit.
+171.18. - New Industrial Users; permit.